In which career can you have the biggest positive impact on the world?

 In addition, grantmakers need to get into a position where they’re trusted by the major funders, and this requires having some kind of relevant track record.

-Given the current situation, it’s likely that a significant fraction of the money a grantmaker oversees wouldn’t have been donated otherwise for at least several years, so they increase the total amount of giving and get good projects started sooner.
+Given the current situation, it’s likely that a significant fraction of the money a grantmaker oversees wouldn’t have been donated otherwise for at least several years, so they get good projects started sooner and may increase the total amount of giving by creating capacity before potential donors lose interest.

 What’s more, by having more talented grantmakers, the money can be donated more effectively.
 If you can improve the effectiveness of $10m per year to a top problem area by 10%, that’s equivalent to donating about $1m yourself.
 This often seems achievable because the grantmakers have significant influence over where the funds go and there’s a lot of potential to do more detailed research than what currently exists.